 - Close the lid of the machine and leave for about 8 hours (I do it overnight).

-- In just over an 1 hour you’ll have a freshly baked spelt sourdough loaf.
+- In 1 hour you’ll have a freshly baked spelt sourdough loaf.
 Leave to cool and enjoy.

 Author: Kate Siraj, Ayurvedic Practitioner, BSc Ayurveda, MChem (Oxon), MAPA.